South Gare: Sands

 South Gare & Coatham Sands is a Site of Special Scientific Interest.
 The dunes on the eastern flank are protected by three slag banks close to the breakwater, known as the German Charlies that are partly exposed at low tide.

 The name German Charlies was applied after a First World War incident involving a German ship that ran aground on them.

 There is a gas pipeline through the SSSI sand dunes.

 On the inner side of the breakwater is Bran Sands known for its bird life and the wooden wreck of a ship in the sands.

 A number of underwater wrecks lie off South Gare.

-Wildlife
+Land-formation and wildlife

 The land is made from thousands of tons of basic slag from blast furnaces.

 The high limestone content of the slag produces a base rich soil that is attractive to lime loving plants.

 The area consists of tidal mudflats, scrub, grassland, sand dunes, rocks and freshwater and saltwater pools, and attracts a very wide range of birds.